HousometerProperty report · 2 Jul 2026

 Mapped noise peaks at about 57 dB Lden.
 Manageable, but check the rooms that face the source.

 Source: DEFRA strategic noise mapping for England (END Lden/Lnight) — road, rail and aircraft.
-Official data only; where DEFRA maps nothing, no value is shown.
+Official data only; DEFRA maps major sources, so an unmapped point is usually quiet but not guaranteed so.

 Guidance only — always confirm with a solicitor and surveyor.